History of the Flower Guild

 Organized in the late 1970s, the First Presbyterian Church Flower Guild was founded by a group of creative and dedicated members who desired to bring beauty and intention to worship.
 Before the Guild’s formation, arrangements for the Sanctuary were provided by Johnson Florist and delivered each Saturday.
 Under the leadership of Carol Schmid, the newly formed Guild began creating arrangements supported by honoraria and memorial gifts, offering a more personal and meaningful connection for the congregation.
 Donor cards were placed in the pews, and soon memorial arrangements became a regular presence in the Chancel.

 Then, as now, the Flower Guild’s work is an expression of faith.
-Through their arrangements, members help shape the visual life of worship and extend care beyond Sunday services, offering flowers to those who are hospitalized, grieving, or celebrating life’s milestones.
-Whether experienced or new, members give their time and gifts in service to the congregation and to the glory of God.
+Through their arrangements, members help shape the visual life of worship and extend care beyond Sunday services, delivering flowers to those who are hospitalized, grieving, or celebrating life’s milestones.
+Becky Tate reflects that one of the joys of mentoring new arrangers is reminding them not to be intimidated by the task.
+“The congregation is open to the colors, special shapes, and the effort we put in,” she says.
+Her encouragement reflects the welcoming spirit that has sustained the Guild across generations.

 Today, the Flower Guild serves under Presbyterian Women and the leadership of Chairperson Holli Rogers (2019–present), and is represented on the Worship Committee.
 Following the 2015 renovations, the Guild now has a dedicated flower room equipped with storage, a sink, cooler, work space, and a practice shelf modeled after the Chancel.